GEETHUV/Practical-Machine-Learning-Course-Project/README.md

 After the cleaning process, the new training data set has only 53 columns.

 # Summary of the data

+The summary of the data after the cleaning process can be obtained by using the str() function as follows.

 > str(TestDataClean)

 > str(TrainDataClean)

+Now,if we want to know the variables in the dataset,we can run the following code.

 > names(TrainDataClean)